Could your diet protect your brain as you age?

 - Under 1 tablespoon of butter or margarine per day.

-The big takeaway in this study was the brain benefits of the polyphenol-rich foods.
-Just eating modest amounts of these foods, such as berries, decreased risk of cognitive concerns by 35%.
-(1)
+The big takeaway in this study is the brain benefits of polyphenol-rich foods.
+Just eating modest amounts of foods like berries decreased risk of cognitive concerns by 35%-52%.1

-Another study investigating cognitive decline at the UCLA Buck Institute revealed strategies that showed significant cognitive benefits in 9 out of 10 aged adults.
-(2) Here are the highlights of the Buck Institute Cognitive Therapy Plan:
+Another study investigating cognitive decline at the UCLA Buck Institute reveals strategies that produce cognitive benefits in 9 out of 10 aged adults.2

 - Eliminate simple carbohydrates and sugars.
-No processed foods and more fresh vegetables, fruits and no farmed fish.
+No processed foods.
+More fresh vegetables, fruits, and no farmed fish.

-- Fasting a minimum of 12 hours from supper to breakfast.
+- Fast a minimum of 12 hours from supper to breakfast.